 What is Included in a Job Offer Letter (With Samples)

-A job offer is a formal offer of employment from a company.
-When a company makes a verbal job offer, the hiring manager will typically call the selected candidate to let them know that they are being offered the job.
+What's included in a job offer letter?
+A job offer letter is a formal written document sent by an employer to a job candidate selected for employment.
+When a company makes a verbal job offer, the hiring manager will typically call the selected candidate to let them know that they are being offered the position.

 Companies may also make job offers via email or in writing, depending on company policy and how the company handles hiring.

 It's always a good idea to have formal written confirmation of the offer, so both the employee and the employer are clear as to the conditions of employment.